-SCHEDULE J - COMPENSATION IN EXCESS OF \$5,000 PAID BY ONE SOURCE customers o ces of compensation received by you or your business am of any corporation, firm, partnership, or other business enter and any information considered confidential as a result of a Report sources of compensation received by you of your business animation for services provided the services generating a fee or payment of more than \$5,000.
+Report sources of compensation received by you or your business affiliation for services provided directly by you during the current year and two prior years.
+This includes the hames of clients and customers of any corporation, firm, partnership, or other business enterprise if you directly provided the services generating a fee or payment of more than \$5,000.
 Exclude: Payments by the U.S. government and any information considered confidential as a result of a privileged relationship recognized by law.
-Do not repeat information listed on Schedule C. Source (Name and City/State) Brief Description of Duties Example: Doe Jones & Smith, Hometown, State Accounting Services (In: Vers Miversity of Wiseunsin (Madison, WI) Routing for New Clorms Sm.
-K mit life (Green Bad, WI) Rooking on Business Parael
+Do not repeat information listed on Schedule C. Brief Description of Duties Accounting Services MI) ROUGING FOR NEW CLORMS urces of compensation received by you or your busine of any corporation, firm, partnership, or other busines and any information considered confidential as a res Source (Name and City/State) Doe Jones & Smith, Hometown, State Invocated of Wisconsin (Madison WI) m.
+Ch Till (Freen that WIT) 8 Report so customer governme Example: 1/1/1 0